 - Mixture of hot dog and cheese

-- Korean fish sausage
+- Korean fish sausage or fish cake

 - Korean rice cakes